Frank Finnigan

 Francis Arthur Clarence Finnigan (July 9, 1901 – December 25, 1991), nicknamed "The Shawville Express", was a Canadian ice hockey professional forward who played in the National Hockey League (NHL) from 1923 to 1937.
 During this time, he played for the Ottawa Senators, Toronto Maple Leafs, and St. Louis Eagles, and was nicknamed the "Shawville Express."
 His younger brother Eddie Finnigan also played in the NHL.
 His daughter Joan Finnigan became a published writer.
 He was the last surviving member of the 1927 Stanley Cup champion Senators.

 Personal life

 Frank Finnigan was born in 1901 in Clarendon, Quebec, but grew up in Shawville, Quebec, a primarily anglophone town in the province of Quebec, located northwest of Ottawa along the Ottawa River.
 He retained a home in Shawville after becoming a professional hockey player.
 He married Maye Horner (1901–1992) and the couple had four children, Joan (1925–2007), Frank Jr., Norma and Ross.
 Finnigan suffered a heart attack on December 18, 1991, and he died on Christmas Day in 1991 in Shawville Hospital.
-He was survived by his wife and children and several grandchildren.